-In high-performance software systems, detecting performance anomalies and taking corrective or preventive actions are important requirements.
-API gateways are key component of enterprise integration architectures with the advent of the API Economy.
-As a result, detecting performance anomalies in such high-performance API-Gateway systems is critical.
+In high-performance software systems, swiftly detecting performance anomalies and taking corrective or preventive actions are crucial.
+With the advent of the API Economy, API gateways have become key components of enterprise integration architectures.
+Detecting performance anomalies in such high-functioning API-Gateway systems is, therefore, critical.

 What exactly is data validation?